googlearchive/web-push-encryption/README.md

 `webpush.sendWebPush('Yay!
 Web Push!', subscription);`

-If the push service requires an authentication header (notably Google Cloud Messaging, used by Chrome) then you can configure it by calling the setGCMAPIKey method
+Google Cloud Messaging (GCM), used as the push service by Chrome, requires authentication.
+You can use the `setGCMAPIKey` method to let the library know your API key and it will automatically send it with any GCM push requests.

 `webpush.setGCMAPIKey(MY_GCM_KEY);`